KumarP-India/TorrentialPi/Setup.md

 ```

 Now we need to change a few settings.
 Please open `settings.json` and edit everything you want or have to.
 In case of confusion consult AI and/or the internet.
-I've planned to add this setting changing to GUI in `DeveloperApp`
+I've planned to add this setting changing and various other stuff to GUI in `DeveloperApp` in future.

 ```bash
 nano Settings.json